chmc-mcmc/mathematica/README.md

 + For HMC: Information Theory, Inference, and Learning Algorithms

 # Acknowledgements
-I had been thinking about this kind of algorithm alone for years and have received polarized feedback (even abxxxxx words).
+I had been thinking about this kind of algorithm alone for years and have received polarized feedback (even abxxxxx words from a person).
 The idea of multi-particle came into my mind in Winnipeg when I was doing some research for Christopher Henry.
 The idea of general kinetic energy was conceived in collaboration with Hongji Yang and others.